Dan-Patterson/geonumeracy/docs/clipping/clip.md

 The intersection points, for the most part, occur along the segments.
 Several intersections occur at the polygon nodes which creates special challenges during clipping.

+In this document, polygons segments are denoted using their start point.
+The two polygons can be either the clipping polygon or the polygons being clipped.
+Consider the red polygon as the clipping polygon and the black polygon as the one being clipped:

+- segment 0  on the left side of the image, is formed by points 0-1.
+It has no intersections with the other polygon.
+- segment 1  intersects segments 9 and 12, and the intersections are along the length of the segment
+- segment 2  It looks like it doesn't intersect anything, but, its endpoint does.
+This type of intersection is the most problematic because it intersects the ...
+  - endpoint of segment 17
+  - start point of segment 18 and
+  - it also represents the startpoint of its own segment 3
+- segment 3  its start point is the endpoint of segment 2, so it will share the same intersections as those found for segment 2
 <br />
 <br />
 <br />